Farabi University

 INDOLOGY

-Foreign partners are the Embassy of the Republic of India in the Republic of Kazakhstan, the Consulate General of the Republic of India in the Republic of Kazakhstan and the Indian Cultural Center of the Republic of India named after S. Vivekananda in the Republic of Kazakhstan, Jawaharlal Nehru University, Delhi University, Hindi Language Center in India, Wardha University, Jamia Millia University (Delhi), Embassy of the Islamic Republic of Pakistan in the Republic of Kazakhstan, Consulate General of the Islamic Republic of Pakistan in the Republic of Kazakhstan, Punjab University (Lahore).
+Foreign partners are Embassy of the Islamic Republic of Pakistan in the Republic of Kazakhstan, Consulate General of the Islamic Republic of Pakistan in the Republic of Kazakhstan, Punjab University (Lahore), National University of Modern Lanuguages (Islamabad), the Embassy of the Republic of India in the Republic of Kazakhstan, the Consulate General of the Republic of India in the Republic of Kazakhstan and the Indian Cultural Center of the Republic of India named after S. Vivekananda in the Republic of Kazakhstan, Jawaharlal Nehru University, Delhi University, Hindi Language Center in India, Wardha University, Jamia Millia University (Delhi).
+The Department has the M. Gandhi Center, the Muhammad Ali Jinnah Center.

 IRANIANISTICS